 Most of our paints go on nearly invisible for the first few coats.
-The neutral (daytime white) glow paints will go on invisible for the first two or three coats and the fluorescent colors shouldn’t be noticeable over a colored background in one or two coats but they may tint a white/light colored background.
+The neutral glow paints will go on nearly invisible for the first two or three coats.
+The fluorescent colors shouldn’t be noticeable over a colored background in one or two coats but they may tint a white/light colored background.
 For more info specific to fluorescent glow paints please check out our blog post about their uses and limitations.

-The following image has aqua, sky blue, and yellow-green neutral glow paints over regular acrylic paint.
-As you can see, they are invisible during the day but glow brightly at night with only a single coat.
+The following image has neutral aqua, sky blue, and green glow paints over regular acrylic paint.
+As you can see, the glow paints are invisible during the day but glow brightly in the dark with only a single coat.

 The lighter the background, the brighter the glow.
 Since most of the glow you see is actually reflected light, the lighter the background color, the brighter the glow will appear.
 The following image shows two coats of fluorescent glow paint over a white (top row) and black (bottom row) background.

 Use less paint than you’re used to.
 Start with less than you think you’ll need on your brush, spread it thin, and then add more paint if necessary.
 Painting this way will avoid raised edges that glow brighter than the rest of the brush stroke.